meymeynard/word-counter/README.md

 #### NodeJS

+Fore more info just check their installation instructions, [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

     $ apt-get install nodejs npm

 #### MongoDB

+For more info just check their installation instructions, [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/).

     $ apt-get install mongodb-org

+### Project Dependencies

+Go to the project root directory and then run,

+    $ npm install

 ## Server

 ### To start the database server

 First, specify / create a directory in which you will placed your MongoDB files.
-(This time it's `./data/`)
+(This time it's `/project_dir/data/`)

     $ mongod --dbpath data